metamn/react/content/blog/on-graphql/index.md

 ![Graph database diagram](graph.png)

-In relational databases the business domain is well known apriori and what's left is to create a well performing model upon.
+In relational databases the business domain is well known a priori and what's left is to create a well performing model upon.

 ![Relational database diagram](relational.png)

-No wonder Facebook choose the graph approach.
+No wonder Facebook chose the graph approach.
 It handles better the use case of interaction-heavy user interfaces.

 ### Domain-driven design &mdash; DDD